Skip to main content

 Analyze documents

-You can attach files directly to a thread by clicking the paperclip icon at the bottom right of the Vega chat, next to the send button.
+You can attach files directly to a chat thread by clicking the paperclip icon at the bottom right of the Vega chat, next to the send button.

 Vega can process and analyze those files as part of the conversation.
 This includes tasks such as: